LivePersonInc/knowledge-center-archive/_release/December 2019/week-of-december-23rd.md

 </table>
 </div>

 MCS is now available in Spanish.
-For every Spanish conversation the brands will now be able to get an MCS score.
+For every Spanish conversation, brands will now be able to get an MCS score.

 ![](img/week-of-december-23rd-1.png)